kevinCubas/taskmanager/README.md

 - [x] List Tasks: The home page displays a list of all registered tasks, sorted by their creation date.
 Each task item shows the title, description, and creation date of the task.

-- [] Users can also filter tasks by their status, such as pending, in progress, or completed.
+- [] Users can also filter tasks by their status, such as pending, in progress, or done.

-- [] Edit Task: Users can edit the title and description of existing tasks to update their information.
+- [x] Edit Task: Users can edit the title and description of existing tasks to update their information.

 - [x] Remove Task: Users can remove tasks from the list of tasks.